 When the first missing data point is detected (i.e. a detection of the first discontinuous time-stamp), following the creation of the subscription, the Hosting CSE shall start a timer associated with that subscription and start counting the number of the missing data points.
 The timer is set according to the duration in the subscription’s missingData condition.
 The reporting policy is governed by the rules below:

-If the total number of missing data points becomes equal to the number specified in the missingData condition before the timer expires, a NOTIFY request shall be sent with a timeSeriesNotification element in the notificationEvent/representation element of the notification.
+If the total number of missing data points becomes equal to the number specified in the missingData condition before the timer expires, a NOTIFY request shall be sent with a timeSeriesNotification element in the notificationEvent/representation element of the notification If the <subscription> resource has the creator attribute set, then the creator element of the notification shall be set to the value of the <subscription> resource’s creator attribute.
 The missing data points counter shall continue counting while the timer continues to run (since it did not expire).
 A similar NOTIFY request shall be sent for each subsequent missing data point detected until the timer expires (see next bullet for behaviour when the timer expires).

 If the timer expires the missing data points counter is reset back to 0.
 The timer is restarted upon subsequent detection of missing data.